bluesea0125/Plans-A-Project/ProjectScope.md

     We are to develop an advanced surveillance system using image processing techs so that we enhance the conventional system

 ### Objective
+    To unveil new era of surveillance system using Artificial Intelligence like skynet

 ### Goal
-    To develop an advanced surveillance system based on existing camera system(Do not change system.
+    To develop an advanced surveillance system based on existing camera system (Do not change system.
 To level up few cameras is possible)

 ### Requirement(Hardware)
     Image Processing Server: 2,4GPU(over GPX1080)